-The result (see Fig. A.9) shows a good agreement with the light curve reported by Sazonov et al. (2004a), and it provides a further evidence for the possibility of reproducing light curves with a complex time variability through CBM inhomogeneities (Ruffini et al., 2002, 2003, 2005a).
+The result (see Fig. C.13) shows a good agreement with the light curve reported by Sazonov et al. (2004a), and it provides a further evidence for the possibility of reproducing light curves with a complex time variability through CBM inhomogeneities (Ruffini et al., 2002, 2003, 2005a).

-A.4.4.
+C.5.4.
 The instantaneous spectrum

 As outlined in previous sections, in addition to the luminosity in fixed energy bands we can derive also the instantaneous photon number spectrum N(E).
-In Fig. A.10 are shown samples of time-resolved spectra for five different values of the arrival time which cover the whole duration of the event.
+In Fig. C.14 are shown samples of time-resolved spectra for five different values of the arrival time which cover the whole duration of the event.

 It is manifest from this picture that, although the spectrum in the comoving frame of the expanding pulse is thermal, the shape of the final spectrum in the laboratory frame is clearly non thermal.
-In fact, as explained in Ruffini et al.
+In fact, as explained in Ruffini et al. (2004b), each single instantaneous spectrum is the result of an integration of hundreds of thermal spectra over the corresponding EQTS.
+This calculation produces a non thermal instantaneous spectrum in the observer frame (see Fig. C.14).